ProdigyView/Laravel-api-crud/README.md

 });
 ```
 ##### With
 In Laraval, one way of doing joins is with the "with" options.
-Remember the WITHS should be defined IN THE MODEL.
+Remember the with operationsin Laravel should be defined IN THE MODEL.
 For example, this is with the author:
 ```
 class Posts extends Model {
     pubic function author() {